Erikvl87/com.tuya2/docs/bug-report.md

 ## Device specification

 If your bug report is related to a specific device we will need some information about it.
-To retrieve, please:
+To retrieve this, please:

 - Make sure you have the latest version of the Tuya Homey App installed
 - Open https://my.homey.app using a laptop/desktop